sifive/wake/share/doc/wake/quickref.md

 Note: all definitions and functions referenced in this section can be found in [job.wake](https://github.com/sifive/wake/blob/master/share/wake/lib/system/job.wake).

+Runners are responsible for executing a Plan to run an external program.
+There are two built-in base runners: `localRunner` and `defaultRunner`. `defaultRunner` creates a sandbox for jobs to run in while `localRunner` runs jobs in the actual workspace.
+An additional distinction is `localRunner` does not detect inputs/outputs by itself.

+Runners are chosen for a given Plan based on the value returned by their `score` function and the plan's `RunnerFilter` field.
+Multiple runners may be able to run a given Plan, so the `score` function selects the most appropriate one.

+* In `runJob`,  `subscribe runner` is called to retrieve the list of all published runners.
+The `RunnerFilter` function inside the Plan tuple can be set to filter out runners that the plan wants to exclude from consideration.
+Then the `score` function of each runner is called and runners that return Fail or a score <= 0.0 are excluded.
+Of the remaining runners, the one with the highest score is picked.
+* Local runners can only run when the Plan tuple has `LocalOnly` set to true
+* Default runners can only run when the Plan tuple has `LocalOnly` set to false

 Runners are created using `makeRunner`. `makeRunner` is defined as follows:

 ```global def makeRunner name score pre post (Runner _ _ run)```